rahulyhg/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

+= 7.0.02 =
+We have patched the PHPMailer vulnerability.
+Please update to version 7.0.02.

 = 6.2.04 =
 It is highly recommended that you upgrade to WP Live Chat Support version 6.0.04 for security reasons.